Indiana Jones and the Last Crusade

 Families can talk about...

-Families can talk about what Indiana Jones stands for.
+Families can talk about what Indiana Jones stands for and how he shows that in Indiana Jones and the Last Crusade.
 If he's a good guy, why does he break the rules?
 Is that OK?
 What separates him from the "bad" guys?
 Are real-life bad guys as thoroughly evil as the ones in movies?

 What are the effects of the frequent use of cartoonishly evil Nazis as "bad guys" in action movies?
 Does it trivialize or obscure their real atrocities, especially the Holocaust?